 Imagine the gravitational forces inside a star that has already shrunk smaller than our sun.
 Reversing that for –x– seconds would give things a decent kick, eh?
 Maybe the only thing left after that is the ‘doughnut’, which subsequently collapses into a tiny neutron star or gets eaten by Homer Simpson.
 After that the cosmic light-show is over.

 Now remember: it’s not an explosion.
 There was nothing inside the star with enough physical or chemical energy to push the stuff away.
 It is merely a momentary inversion of the normal action of gravity.
-Well: an extreme case of said hypothetical inversion.

 Wild guessing, or worth crunching some numbers?

 The quickest test would be to get good data on the ejecta from a supernova, calculate its collective mass/velocity/temperature (its energy, effectively), run it backwards accounting for radiant losses, and see if that matches the thermal and gravitational energy it theoretically had during the collapse of its parent star.
 That bit will be easy.
-Running simulations on a collapsing star, especially of the magnet behaviour of my theoretical torus – that’s gonna take a few super computers.
+Running simulations on a collapsing star, especially of the magnetic behaviour of my theoretical torus – that’s gonna take a few super computers.
 Anyone up to it?

 They say that gravity sucks, but maybe sometimes it blows.
 Something has to explain how stars explode exactly the way they do.